rockballslab/vps-secure/README.md

 > This is the only time this password is used.
 After installation, root password login is permanently disabled.

 > [!TIP]
-> If you've used this IP before (previous VPS rebuild), remove the old known key before connecting:
+> If you have used this IP before (previous VPS rebuild), remove the old known key before connecting:
 > ```bash
 > ssh-keygen -R YOUR_VPS_IP
 > ```